hyperledger-archives/composer/packages/composer-website/jekylldocs/business-network/cloud-wallets.md

 The following GitHub repositories contain implementations of cloud custom wallets using Redis and the IBM Cloud Object Store, respectively.

-- [composer-tools/composer-wallet-redis](https://github.com/ampretia/composer-wallet-redis) - provides a backing store using a Redis server
+- [composer-tools/composer-wallet-redis](https://github.com/hyperledger/composer-tools/tree/master/packages/composer-wallet-redis)   - provides a backing store using a Redis server
-- [@ampretia/composer-wallet-ibmcos](https://github.com/ampretia/composer-wallet-ibmcos) - provides a backing store using the IBM Cloud Object Store.
-This has an S3 compatible API.
+- [composer-tools/composer-wallet-ibmcos](https://github.com/hyperledger/composer-tools/tree/master/packages/composer-wallet-ibmcos)  - provides a backing store using the IBM Cloud Object Store.
+This has an S3 compatible API
+- [composer-tools/composer-wallet-cloudant](https://github.com/hyperledger/composer-tools/tree/master/packages/composer-wallet-cloudant)  - provides a backing store using the IBM Cloudant

 Multiple cloud custom wallet implementations can be installed using global npm installs.

-For more details of the writing a new cloud based custom wallet implementation, see the following [README](https://github.com/hyperledger/composer-tools/tree/master/packages/composer-wallet-redis).

-To migrate to either the Redis or IBM Cloud Object Store cloud custom wallet solutions, refer to the README files of the relevant GitHub repository.
+To migrate to these custom wallet solutions, refer to the README files of the relevant GitHub repository.

 In a general sense, migrating to a cloud wallet implementation has three steps.